Oh, beloved hardwood flooring! How shall I install thee? Let me count the ways.

 This is an ode to the amazing number of patterns you can use to install hardwood flooring.

-No, we aren’t talking about glue down vs nail down vs floating installation methods.
-What we’re talking about is the amazing variety that’s possible with the installation pattern of hardwood flooring.
+No, we aren’t talking about glue down vs. nail down vs. floating installation methods.
+We’re talking about the amazing variety that’s possible with the installation pattern of hardwood flooring.

 That’s important because the installation pattern you pick determines how your finished floors will look.

 Quick History of Hardwood Flooring and Flooring Patterns in the US

 To understand flooring patterns, you’ve got to understand how our relationship with hard flooring has evolved.

 When the first colonists arrived, they discovered vast forests.
 Unlike the family members they left behind in Europe, these new home builders could easily enjoy wood flooring.